EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "I have been unable to afford the rent, what can I do?"

 "Billions of dollars in rental assistance funds are now available nationwide.
 Call 2-1-1 to learn more about how to apply for the rental assistance available in your area.
 Depending on where you live, these programs might be managed by a city, a county, a state or a non-profit.
 You can find hundreds of <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>rental assistance programs available in this list</a>."

+"The Consumer Financial Protection Bureau has created a tool where tenants and landlords can search for the available programs by locality: <a href='https://www.consumerfinance.gov/renthelp' target='_blank' rel='noreferrer noopener'>www.consumerfinance.gov/renthelp</a>."

 "Apply for rental assistance as quickly as you can, since the process of getting the money may take weeks or months.
 If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application pending."